bella-mir/urbanCartoPy/README.md

 ## For Whom This Course is Intended

 - **Urban Planners** looking to enhance their skills in spatial data analysis and cartography.
-- **Anyone Curious** about using Python to analyze and visualize cities.
+- **Anyone Curious** about using Python to analyze and visualize urban data.

+## What You’ll Get\*\*

+- **Practical Skills:** You’ll get experience working with vector geodata, projections, coordinate systems, and the core libraries for spatial analysis in Python.
+You'll also learn how to perform spatial operations, network analysis, and create interactive visualizations.
+- **Interactive Projects:** Through a series of practical tasks, you’ll evaluate urban accessibility and build a model of the 15-minute city, visualizing your results on an interactive map.

 ## Quick Facts